Skip to content

 Is my data sent anywhere?

 No. Everything runs in your browser using JavaScript.
-Your selections never leave your device.
+Your selections and dependency files never leave your device.
 The only network requests are badge image fetches from our badge service.

 Can I embed these badges in my own projects?